Biysk city, Russia (Biisk)

 Biysk city map, Russia

-On February 29th, 1709, Peter I signed the decree on construction of a fortress on the river Ob.
-So called Bikatunsky stockaded town was built between rivers Biya and Katun, the date of its foundation is considered to be July 18th, 1709.
-The fortress was to defend south-eastern boundaries of Russian Empire as well as trade ways to China and Mongolia.
+In 1709, Peter I, the first Emperor of Russia, signed a decree on the construction of the fortress on the Ob River.
+So called Bikatunsky stockaded town was built between the Biya and the Katun rivers.
+The fortress was built to defend the south-eastern boundaries of the Russian Empire as well as trade ways to China and Mongolia.

-But in summer 1710 the wooden fortress was destroyed by nomads Dzhungars and in 1718 it was reconstructed in a new place - 20 km up the Biya, on its right bank.
-The new location didn’t correspond to its old name and in 1732 Bikatunsky stockaded town was renamed into Biysky.
+In 1710, the wooden fortress was destroyed by Dzhungars and, in 1718, it was reconstructed in a new place - 20 km up the Biya, on its right bank.
+The new location didn’t correspond to its old name and, in 1732, Bikatunsky stockaded town was renamed into Biysky.
 It was a part of Biysko-Kuznetskaya line and played an important part in joining the population of Altai region to Russia in 1756.

-On February 26th, 1804, Tomskaya gubernia was formed as well as Biysky uyezd of Barnaul district.
-Since that time Biysk became a city and on March 12th, 1804, its coat-of-arms was adopted.
-The fortress was abolished in 1846 and Biysk city was transformed from the military to trade and industrial one.
+In 1804, Tomsk gubernia was formed as well as Biysk uyezd of Barnaul district.
+Since that time Biysk became a town and on March 12, 1804, its coat-of-arms was adopted.
+The fortress was abolished in 1846, and Biysk was transformed from the military to trade and industrial town.

-During World War II a number of large industrial plants were evacuated to Biysk.
-Besides, 23 hospitals were located in Biysk, over 200,000 wounded soldiers were cured there.
+During the Second World War, a number of large industrial plants were evacuated to Biysk.
+Besides, 23 hospitals were located in the city, over 200,000 wounded soldiers were cured there.
+26456 local residents were called to the front, 9772 of them died and never returned.

 Author: Tsygankov Konstantin